 (2x3)4=16x496x3+216x2216x+81(2x-3)^4 = 16x^4 - 96x^3 + 216x^2 - 216x + 81

-Notice two quick checks that help catch mistakes fast: the exponents in each term add to 44, and the signs alternate correctly because the second term is 3-3.
+Two quick checks confirm it: the exponents in each term add to 44, and the signs alternate correctly because the second part is 3-3.

-The most common mistake is treating (a+b)n(a+b)^n as an+bna^n + b^n.
+• Step 1, the whole-expansion shortcut: The most common error is treating (a+b)n(a+b)^n as an+bna^n + b^n.
 That is false in general because the middle terms matter.

-Negative signs also cause trouble.
-In (2x3)4(2x-3)^4, the second term is 3-3, not just 33, so odd powers of that factor stay negative and even powers become positive.
+• Step 3, signs: In (2x3)4(2x-3)^4 the second part is 3-3, not 33, so odd powers stay negative and even powers turn positive.
+Keep the sign attached when you substitute.

 Need help with a problem?